HaiqaAhtsham/Dictionary/README.md

 ## 4. Implementation Guidelines
 Detailed guidelines for implementing major functionalities, including typing text, word completion suggestions, compression, saving/loading, uncompressing, and continuing editing, are provided in the project documentation.
 Use vector strings, iterators, loops, trie trees, B-trees, and Huffman encoding as instructed.

+## Contributing
+Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
+Please adhere to the established coding conventions and functional programming principles.